runrig-coop/the-runrig-plan/overview.md

-mention the hardware the whole system runs on.[^Stallman] [^Tisne] [^EFF] As the old saying goes: "There is no cloud, just someone else's computer."[^cloud] Efforts to achieve computational autonomy, however, rarely exceed a vision for _individual_ autonomy, and so are inevitably limited by individual _capabilities_.
+mention the hardware the whole system runs on.[^Stallman] [^Tisne] [^EFF] As the old saying goes: "There is no cloud, just someone else's computer."[^cloud] Efforts to achieve computational autonomy, however, rarely exceed a vision for _individual autonomy_, and so are inevitably limited by _individual capability_.
 These solutions generally fall short in one of two ways: either they must curtail the range of functionality users have come to expect from so-called "Software-as-a-Service" (SaaS) platforms; or they foist the burdens of administering and maintaining those systems onto users who lack the capability to do so.
-Telling average users, who seek an alternative to predatory cloud platforms, that they can just spin up their own server on a VPS provider, then forevermore install updates, run backups and maintain it, is tantamount to playing "Hears and Flowers" on the world's smallest violin.[^Bob] As Luis Villa observes, if free software and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this affords their users, then at best they can only offer _permissive freedom_, not _effective freedom_ — that is, they've granted people permission to use the software freely, hypothetically, but not the actual capability to use it in any practical sense.[^Villa]
+Telling average users, who seek an alternative to predatory cloud platforms, that they can just spin up a service on their own server rack or VPS (then run backups and install updates all by themselves forevermore) is no better than playing the world's smallest violin for them.[^Bob] If free software and open source advocates focus too narrowly on licensing and sharing source code, while overlooking the actual capabilities this affords their users, then at best they can only offer _permissive freedom_, not _effective freedom_, as Louis Villa observes.[^Villa] In other words, they've granted permission to freely use the software, in a purely hypothetical sense, but not the real capability to use it in any practical or meaningful sense.

-Runrig differs from other approaches by coordinating the pooled capabilities of a community under democratic and cooperativist principles of governance.
+Runrig differs from other open source methodologies by coordinating the pooled capabilities of a community under democratic and cooperativist principles of governance.
 This way, ownership and control of both the data and the software can be shared collectively by all participants in a foodshed, while preserving the rights of individual users.
 To achieve this, Runrig comprises 2 - 3 functional layers:

 1. A single, collectively owned data storage provider, or "pod"[^pod] provider.
 2. Many federated cooperative service platforms.
 3. Local-first[^Kleppmann] and self-hosted applications (optional).

+With sufficient investment, the server racks, network infrastructure, brick-and-mortar facilities and other physical assets required to run these systems could be cooperatively owned as well.
+For now, however, Runrig restricts itself to the digital assets, since their storage and management can be cooperativized much more cheaply.

 ### The Data Provider
 The first layer is a global commons, providing networked data storage to all its